CNA-Tech/PKS-Ninja/Courses/PksTheHardWay-PH7885/readme.md

 You will need access to a Ninja Lab Environment to complete this course.
 If you have not yet setup lab access, please see the [Getting Access to a PKS Ninja Lab Environment](../GetLabAccess-LA8528/readme.md) for further instructions

+If you are using the PKS Ninja v10 template, you must install the [v10 template patch](https://github.com/natereid72/PKS-Ninja-Lab-Patch) before proceeding

 ## Instructions

 Please complete the following lab guides in the order presented to fullfil the requirements of the PKS the Hard Way course: